In-house vs. Contracted Management and/or Operations

 - Conducting a competitive procurement to select a contractor and

-The FTA procurement requirements are detailed in FTA circular C 4220.1F, "Third Party Contracting Guidance."
-(Noted that this circular has not yet be updated to reflect most recent federal regulations, and transit managers should also consult the “Super Circular,” 2 CFR Part 200, §200.318 through §200.326.)
-Federal procurement requirements are introduced in the Procurement 101 page of this toolkit, and expanded upon in the Procurement - Beyond 101 page.
+The FTA procurement requirements are detailed in FTA Circular C 4220.1F, "Third Party Contracting Guidance."
+(Note that this circular has not yet be updated to reflect most recent federal regulations, and transit managers should also consult the “Super Circular,” 2 CFR Part 200, Section 200.318 through Section 200.326.)
+Federal procurement requirements are introduced in the Procurement 101 page of this toolkit, and expanded upon in the Procurement - Beyond 101 section of this toolkit.

 This section presents two case studies: one rural transit agency that contracts out its operations, and another that handles everything in-house.
 The case studies describe the services provided by each system, discuss the reasons for contracting or operating in-house, and raise issues to consider when deciding whether contracting or in-house operating is right for a transit system.